arduino-libraries/Arduino_POSIXStorage/docs/README.md

 }
 ```

-It is necessary to install the Arduino_USBHostMbed5 library to use POSIXStorage on Portenta H7 and Portenta Machine Control.
-No additional library is needed on Portenta C33.
+It is necessary to install the Arduino_USBHostMbed5 library to use Arduino_POSIXStorage on Portenta H7 and Portenta Machine Control.
+No additional library is needed on the Portenta C33.

 The library automatically detects different types of Portenta H7 / Portenta Machine Control boards.
-This detection should work in the absolute majority of cases, but if you have trouble with USB on the Portenta Machine control you can try to add #define AUTOMATIC_OVERRIDE_PORTENTA_MACHINE_CONTROL just before #include "POSIXStorage.h".
-The automatic detection should work even with custom boards, but if you have trouble with USB on a custom board, try to add #define AUTOMATIC_OVERRIDE_PORTENTA_H7 in a similar manner.
+This detection should work in the absolute majority of cases, but if you have trouble with USB on the Portenta Machine control you can try to add #define AUTOMATIC_OVERRIDE_PORTENTA_MACHINE_CONTROL just before #include "Arduino_POSIXStorage.h".
+The automatic detection should work even with custom boards, but if you have trouble with USB on a custom board, try adding #define AUTOMATIC_OVERRIDE_PORTENTA_H7 in a similar manner.

 ## API